MAAV-Software/mission9-2022/README.md

 ```

 ### Run the MAAV Docker Container
-Start the Docker container using this command:
+This is an alternative to spinning up the Docker container (though `docker-compose` detailed above is preferred).
+To run it, us this command:

 TODO: There may be other flags/arguments to add later.
 ```